Texas teen arrested after 14-year-old sexually assaulted, investigators say - NewsBreak

 BEXAR COUNTY, Texas ( ValleyCentral ) — An 18-year-old was arrested this week in connection to an alleged sexual assaulting and strangling of a 14-year-old girl, the Bexar County Sheriff’s Office reported.

-Jaime Luis Rivera, 18, was arrested at his home on the Southside of San Antonio on a charge of sexual assault of a child, according to Bexar County Sheriff’s Child Safe Investigators.Arrest made in months-old stabbing case in Monte Alto
+Jaime Luis Rivera, 18, was arrested at his home on the Southside of San Antonio on a charge of sexual assault of a child, according to Bexar County Sheriff’s Child Safe Investigators.Man kidnapped, raped teen ‘3 to 5 times,’ McAllen police allege

 On Sunday, deputies located a 14-year-old girl who had been reported missing by her parents.
 Investigators learned that the missing 14-year-old, as well as other missing teens, had been hanging out at Rivera’s residence, according to the authorities.